Purpose

 table_references

-table_name: the name of the table whose data needs to be updated.
-You can also use thePARTITIONkeyword to specify a partition whose data needs to be updated.partition_name_list: a list of partition names whose data needs to be updated.
-You can specify one or more partition names.
-Separate the partition names with commas.partition_name: the name of a partition whose data needs to be updated.
+table_name: Specifies the name of the table whose data needs to be updated.
+You can also use thePARTITIONkeyword to specify the partition to update.partition_name_list: Specifies the list of partition names whose data needs to be updated.
+It can be one or more partition names.
+When updating multiple partitions, separate the partition names with commas (,).partition_name: Specifies the name of the partition whose data needs to be updated.

 Here is an example: